MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement-automatic-migration-bitmovin.md

 You can verify that Bitmovin can stream your content by loading Bitmovin's streaming URLs in your existing media player.
 To construct these URLs, replace the hostname portion of your AMS streaming URLs with Bitmovin's origin hostname.

 Once you verify that streaming works as expected, update the CDN endpoint's origin in the Azure portal.
 This change requests data from Bitmovin's origin instead of the AMS streaming endpoint.
-Once complete, all exsiting streaming URLs are preserved.
+Once complete, all existing streaming URLs are preserved.
 These URLs will continue to work until June 30, 2025.

 For more information, see [Bitmovin's migration guide](https://developer.bitmovin.com/streams/docs/azure-media-services-migration-guide).